2015–16 Chelsea F.C. season: September

 On transfer deadline day, Chelsea announced the signing of Nantes defender Papy Djilobodji for a reported £2.7 million.
-Victor Moses extends his contract for another four years and is loaned to West Ham United.
+Victor Moses extended his contract for another four years and was loaned to West Ham United.
 The Blues also signed Michael Hector for a reported £4 million from Reading; he was immediately loaned back to Reading for the entirety of the season.

-First choice goalkeeper Thibaut Courtois is ruled out for up to three months with a knee injury.
+First choice goalkeeper Thibaut Courtois was ruled out for up to three months with a knee injury.
 The Blues' poor form continued as they suffered another defeat, this time away at Everton.
 A Steven Naismith hat-trick condemned Chelsea to a third defeat after just five games, as many as they suffered in the entire previous season.

-Chelsea win their first home game of the season as they defeat Maccabi Tel Aviv 4–0.
+Chelsea won their first home game of the season as they defeated Maccabi Tel Aviv 4–0.
 Goals from Willian, Oscar, Diego Costa and Cesc Fàbregas sent the Blues top of Group G after one game.
 This victory was Chelsea's first clean sheet since the Blues won the title last May 1–0 against Crystal Palace.

 Goals from Kurt Zouma and a Calum Chambers own goal gave Chelsea a 2–0 victory over nine-man Arsenal.
 Gabriel and Santi Cazorla were sent off for the Gunners, the former for kicking out at Diego Costa and the latter for receiving two yellow cards.
-The Blues also keep their first clean sheet of the 2015–16 Premier League season, Zouma's goal was his first in the Premier League for Chelsea.
-Two days after the game, both Chelsea and Arsenal were charged with failing to control their players and Costa was charged with an act of violent conduct for the incident that started the disturbance, where he slapped Laurent Koscielny in the face, which was not seen by the match officials but caught on video.
-Costa was given a three-match suspension, while Gabriel had his three-match suspension withdrawn after a "wrongful dismissal claim" from Arsenal and he was available for their next match.
+The Blues also kept their first clean sheet of the 2015–16 Premier League season.
+Zouma's goal was his first in the Premier League for Chelsea.
+Two days after the game, both Chelsea and Arsenal were charged with failing to control their players.
+Costa was charged with an act of violent conduct for the incident that started the disturbance, in which he slapped Laurent Koscielny in the face, which was not seen by the match officials but was caught on video.
+Costa was given a three-match suspension.
+Gabriel had his three-match suspension withdrawn after a "wrongful dismissal claim" from Arsenal and was available for their next match.

 Chelsea came from 2–0 down with ten minutes to play to secure a point away to Newcastle United thanks to late goals from substitutes Ramires and Willian.
 Ayoze Pérez and Georginio Wijnaldum sent the Magpies ahead before the Brazilian substitutes sent the Blues five points off the top four.

 The Blues' last game in September finished in a 2–1 loss at Porto in a hard-fought game.
 Chelsea failed to claim a draw as goals from André André and Maicon sent Porto one point ahead of Chelsea.